WASHINGTON — President Donald Trump has boldly declared that trade wars are easy to win. He's about to find out.

 The White House last month announced plans to slap 25 percent tariffs on roughly 1,100 goods imported from China, worth $50 billion a year.
 It had originally proposed the tariffs in April, starting with 1,333 Chinese products.
 After receiving public feedback, the administration cut 515 imports from the blacklist and added 284 others.

-Starting Friday, the U.S. will tax 818 Chinese products, worth $34 billion a year, from the original list.
+Starting Friday, the U.S. is taxing 818 Chinese products, worth $34 billion a year, from the original list.
 It won't target the 284 additions, worth $16 billion, until it gathers further public comments.

 HOW IS CHINA RESPONDING?

 China has warned that it won't yield to Trump's pressure.
-If the U.S. starts taxing Chinese imports Friday, Beijing plans to impose 25 percent tariffs on 545 U.S. products worth $34 billion a year — from soybeans and lobsters to sport-utility vehicles and whiskey.
+Once the U.S. starts taxing Chinese imports Friday, Beijing has said it will impose 25 percent tariffs on 545 U.S. products worth $34 billion a year — from soybeans and lobsters to sport-utility vehicles and whiskey.
 China is considering a follow-up tariff on an additional 114 U.S. goods, worth $16 billion a year.

 Beijing's target list of U.S. goods to penalize is heavy on agriculture.
 That's hardly a coincidence.
 Its tariffs are meant to deliver pain to American farmers, who overwhelmingly backed Trump in the 2016 election and whose interests are represented by powerful lobbyists and members of Congress.